World White Heavyweight Championship

-The White Heavyweight Championship was a title in pretense created when the "White Hopes" of the time that African-American Jack Johnson was the world heavyweight champion had failed to wrest the title from him after four and one-half years.
-The first of the Great White Hopes, former world heavyweight champ James J. Jeffries had failed to vanquish Johnson in 1910, leading to an elimination tournament of "White Hopes" in New York City in 1911.
+The White Heavyweight Championship was a title in pretense created when the "White Hopes" of the time had failed to wrest the title from the African-American world heavyweight champion Jack Johnson after four and one-half years.
+The first of the Great White Hopes, former world heavyweight champ James J. Jeffries, had failed to vanquish Johnson in 1910, leading to an elimination tournament of "White Hopes" in New York City in 1911.

 White Hopes

 Al Palzer won the "White Hope" tournament organized by promoter Tom O'Rourke at New York City's National Sporting Club that was held in May 1911.
 O’Rourke had managed the legendary African American boxers Joe Walcott and George Dixon.
 He also had signed Palzer to a contract before the tournament, and likely manipulated it so that Palzer could win.
 Other White Hope tournaments were created in response to O'Rouke's contest.

 On 19 December 1911, Palzer fought Al Kaufman in Brooklyn and scored a K.O. in the fifth round of their 10-round bout.
 Kaufman had fought Jack Johnson for the world heavyweight title in San Francisco on 9 September 1909.
 The 10-rounder ended in a no-decision, and the two fighters met in Reno, Nevada to box an exhibition in July 1910.

 On New Year's Day 1913, Palzer met Luther McCarty in Vernon, California to determine the "White Heavyweight Championship" of the world.
 McCarty won the title by way of a T.K.O. in the 18th round.
 It would be a title he would hold for the rest of his life which would only be a short five months.

 On 24 May 1913, Canadian Arthur Pelkey vied for McCarty's title at Tommy Burns's Arena in Calgary, Alberta.
 Burns had been the world heavyweight champ who had lost his title to Jack Johnson on Boxing Day in 1908.

 Approximately two minutes into the first round of the scheduled 10-round bout, the 210 lbs.
 Pekley K.O.-ed the 200 lbs.